Webinar: How I Invested Under $30K & Got Permanent Residency In Brazil: Register Now

 Digital Nomad Visa

 Keep your current job or freelance clients, but live in Brazil legally for up to two years.
 No investment required — just prove you earn at least ~$1,500/month from outside Brazil.
 It's the perfect way to see if Brazil is right for you before making a bigger move.
+This visa is renewable once and does not offer a pathway to citizenship.

 Investment